ccgd-profile/BreaKmer/README.md

 Output files and formats
 -----------
+- While the program is running a log file analysis_dir/log.txt will continually be updated with information regarding the status of the analysis.

 ### Logging
     - While the program is running a log file analysis_dir/log.txt will continually be updated with information regarding the status of the analysis.